 Imagine doing a complete daily physical count in minutes or knowing the real-time location of every work order and employee in the plant.
 RFID can be used in your shipping department to ensure that every carton loaded onto a truck is valid and none are missed.

 “Digital transformation is remaking factories as manufacturing and technology intersect.
 Systems of intelligence help companies get insight and take action to optimize their operations and even change their entire business models.”

-CRM, Customer Portals, IoT and machinery instrumentation can now producing terabytes of data every day.
-SME’s can now access and exploit this data in real time to optimize business and manufacturing processes better than ever before.
+CRM, Customer Portals, IoT, and machinery instrumentation can now be producing terabytes of data every day.
+SME’s can now access and exploit this data in real-time to optimize business and manufacturing processes better than ever before.

 The Internet of Things – IoT.

-The cost of these technology has fallen dramatically in recent years so SMEs can now deploy these devices.
+The cost of these technologies has fallen dramatically in recent years so SME’s can now deploy these devices.
 Three key technologies are converging to accelerate IoT deployments:

 - The number of connected devices around the world is exploding — several billion connected devices are already in use today, with many more expected in the near future.
 These devices — smart meters and appliances, radio-frequency identification tags, connected cars, wearables and more — are producing massive amounts of data about the environment around them.